yosemitebandit/bugle/readme.md

 In the metadata, the `group` is currently either `projects` or `notes`.
 Indices are built for these sections.
 The value of `thumb` is shown in the indices.
+Set a custom URL with the optional `route` parameter.

 Basic templates, guess where those are.
 The project index will be tiles of photos, titles and a short description.